UEFA Club Football Awards: UEFA Technical Observers Best Goal of the Season

 This award is chosen by UEFA Technical Observers as the best goal of the season.
 Cristiano Ronaldo has won this award twice, more than any other player.

 UEFA Fans' Goal of the Tournament

 This award is voted by the fans as the best goal of the season.
-Lionel Messi has won this award three times, more than any other player.
+Lionel Messi has won this award four times, more than any other player.